 2.4.1 Taxonomic and trait diversity in albacore diets

-To report on the historical taxonomic diversity of prey in albacore diets, species accumulation was calculated and plotted using BiodiversityR (version 2-14.1; Kindt & Coe, 2005) where the cumulative total number of species identified in albacore diets was calculated in relation to ocean basins and the year(s) sampled (n = 69 observations) by each study (n = 26).
+To report on the historical taxonomic diversity of prey in albacore diets, species accumulation was calculated and plotted using BiodiversityR (version 2-14.1; Kindt & Coe, 2005) where the cumulative total number of species identified in albacore diets was calculated in relation to ocean basins and the year(s) sampled by each study.
 To report on the trait-based diversity of prey in relation to taxonomic diversity, species’ phylogenetic information was extracted from the Open Tree of Life Data using the package rotl (version 3.0.12) (Michonneau et al., 2016) and parsed to a phylogenetic tree using ape (version 5.6-2) (Paradis & Schliep, 2019) and stringr (version 1.4.0) (Wickham, 2021) with integrated species-specific habitat use trait information (Table 1; Supplementary Data, Table S5) displayed using ggtree (v3.3.1.900) (Yu et al., 2017) to simultaneously visualise relationships across taxonomic and trait diversity.

 2.4.2 Albacore prey trait guilds